Accessory Dwelling Unit Pilot Project

 The project received the LABC Architectural Award in the Design Concept category.

-A groundbreaking was held on June 26, 2017 and construction will be completed this coming Winter.
+A groundbreaking was held on June 26, 2017 and construction will be completed early summer 2018.
 Stay tuned!